 John served in the U.S. Marine Corps Reserves and is a graduate of Drew University with a BA in Economics and Political Science.
 He received his MBA from Lehigh University and was a Certified Public Accountant (CPA) in New Jersey.
 He is employed as a product manager working in business information services.

-Born and raised in Madison, he now lives in Long Valley with his wife Carolyn and college-age daughters Kelly and Casey.
+Born and raised in Madison, he now lives in Long Valley with his wife Carolyn and daughters Kelly and Casey.